StyleMate-CH2-PS234/StyleMate-mobile/Readme.md

 - Retrofit 🌐: For making HTTP requests to the API and accessing data from the server.
 - SharedPreferences 🔐: For storing user preferences such as login data.
 - ViewBinding 🔗: For easy access to view elements in Kotlin code.
-- TensorFlow Lite 🧠: For running the Machine Learning model and performing soil analysis.
 - Material Components 💎: For design and UI components consistent with Material Design.
 - RecyclerView ♻️: For displaying campaign and tree lists in an efficient manner.